walles/moar/README.md

 TODO (bonus)
 ------------
+* Run rubocop as part of test.rb if installed and have the exit code reflect any issues.

 * Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and down.
 Searching backwards should move first left, then up and to the